vertical-knowledge/flask-ripozo/README.rst

     from ripozo.dispatcher.adapters import SirenAdapter, HalAdapter
     from ripozo.viewsets.resource_base import ResourceBase

-    from ripozo_tests.helpers.inmemory_manager import InMemoryManager

-    class Manager(InMemoryManager):
-        # This is just for test purposes.
-        # In real applications you would want to use
-        # something like ripozo-sqlalchemy to actually
-        # manage your models.
-Also in future
-        # versions of ripozo a Manager class will
-        # not be required for a Resource class
-        model = 'SomeModel'
-        _model_name = 'modelname'

     class HelloWorldViewset(ResourceBase):
         _resource_name = 'myresource'     # The name of the resource.
 This will be appended to